Dave Cousins: Special appearances

 In 1980, Cousins made a guest appearance on On Through the Night, the debut album by British heavy metal group Def Leppard.
 Cousins' speaking voice can be heard at the beginning of "When the Walls Came Tumblin' Down", reciting a melancholy tale that serves as the track's intro.
+According to his autobiography, Cousins did his best Laurence Olivier impersonation for the intro.